Color Utilities

 Parameters:

-• background (color, optional) – Background color to mix with.
+• background (str | tuple[float, float, float], optional) – Background color to blend against.
+Default is “white”.

 Returns:

-RGB tuple of the resulting color.
+RGB tuple of the composited color.

 Return type: